-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the B1007 Mercury code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Steering Column Control Module (SCCM) monitors input from the multifunction and headlamp switches.
 When the headlamp switch is in the HEADLAMPS ON position and the multifunction switch is placed in the HIGH BEAM position, the SCCM sends a message to the Body Control Module (BCM) over the High Speed Controller Area Network (HS-CAN), indicating a high beam request.
 The BCM then provides voltage to the high beams.
 The BCM provides an overload protection of the high beam output circuits.
 When an excessive current draw is detected, the BCM disables the affected high beam circuit driver.
 The Instrument Panel Cluster (IPC) also receives a message over the HS-CAN to illuminate the high beam indicator when a request for the high beams is received.
 This DTC sets when the SCCM detects a fault from the multifunction switch input.

 Need more information on how to fix the B1007 Mercury code?
 Get Access to Factory Service Manuals

 Get the B1007 Mercury code diagnosed by a professional: Find a repair shop in your area